Skip to main content

 Strategies

-At a campus-wide level, Bentley University can minimize waste by applying the zero waste hierarchy, a framework that prioritizes prevention and circular practices over disposal.
-By integrating this approach into purchasing, dining services, residence life, and campus events, Bentley can reduce waste at the source and extend the lifecycle of materials, moving away from a linear "take-make-waste" system and toward a more sustainable campus culture guided by the zero waste hierarchy levels: rethink, refuse, reduce, reuse, repurpose, repair, and recycling.
+At a campus-wide level, Bentley University can minimize waste by applying the zero-waste hierarchy.
+This is a framework that prioritizes prevention and circular practices over disposal.
+By integrating this approach into purchasing, dining services, residence life and campus events, Bentley can reduce waste at the source and extend the lifecycle of materials.
+This moves Bentley away from a linear "take-make-waste" system and toward a more sustainable campus culture guided by the zero waste hierarchy levels: rethink, refuse, reduce, reuse, repurpose, repair and recycling.

 Reduce